edgespace-io/Edgestream/Android/EdgestreamSDK-Release/README.md

 [image6]: ./docs/add_module.png "Add Module"
 [image7]: ./docs/import_namespace.png "Import Namespace"

-This is currently the preview release for the EdgestreamSDK Binary Release.
+This is Release v1 for the EdgestreamSDK Binary for Android.

 ## Getting Started Guide
 Prior to starting development using the Edgestream SDK please ensure that you have the Android Studio IDE installed on your local development workstation.
 The Latest Android Studio release can be found [here](https://developer.android.com/studio/).